schenebx/docker-portable-OVPN/README.md

-# docker-full-OVPN
+# docker-portable-OVPN

-an OVPN server on docker container + full docker server setup script
+An OVPN server that is:

+- without leak
+- customizable
+- portable
+- stable